 Look up in the sky…is it a bird or a plane?
 No it's another visitor dropping in to our city with Skydive Australia.
 We're probably the only city in the world where you can skydive right in, landing on the coastal strip or right on the beach.
 If you prefer something a little different but still on the edge, a tandem hang-glide with Sydney Hang Gliding Centre or para-glide would be the ultimate adventure where experienced instructors are ready at Bald Hill.

-Downtown our many eating precincts offer every cuisine you'll find in a big city from beachside maritime-themed Pepe's with its variety-filled menu or stylish harbourfront levelone to Americana-themed Dagwood for burgers, sliders and pancakes and hundreds of other restaurants from casual to five star.
-The imaginative small bar scene offers great atmosphere from three-level Humber with rooftop bar to The Throsby for fine wines and cheeses and The Little Prince bar with a spacious garden and eclectic menu.
+Downtown our many eating precincts offer every cuisine you'll find in a big city from beachside maritime-themed Pepe's with its variety-filled menu or stylish harbourfront levelone to Americana-themed His Boy Elroy for burgers, sliders and pancakes and hundreds of other restaurants from casual to five star.
+The imaginative small bar scene offers great atmosphere from three-level Humber with rooftop bar to The Throsby for fine wines and cheeses and Breakout Bar and Escape Rooms for a evening out with a twist and maybe even some karaoke to follow!
 Others to discover too throughout the streets and lanes of our inner city.

 Hotels and motels and tourist parks...oh my!